-(c) All conveyances and public places set out in Subsection (a) of Section 48.01 shall be equipped with facilities for extinguishment of smoking materials and it shall be a defense to prosecution under this section if the conveyance or public place within which the offense takes place is not so equipped.
+(c) All conveyances and public places set out in Subsection (a-1) shall be equipped with facilities for extinguishment of smoking materials and it shall be a defense to prosecution under this section if the conveyance or public place within which the offense takes place is not so equipped.

-(d) It is an exception to the application of Subsection (a) if the person is in possession of the burning tobacco product or smokes tobacco exclusively within an area designated for smoking tobacco or as a participant in an authorized theatrical performance.
+(d) It is an exception to the application of Subsection (a-1) if the person is in possession of the burning tobacco product, smokes tobacco, or operates the e-cigarette exclusively within an area designated for smoking tobacco or operating an e-cigarette or as a participant in an authorized theatrical performance.

-(e) An area designated for smoking tobacco on a transit system bus or intrastate plane or train must also include the area occupied by the operator of the transit system bus, plane, or train.
+(e) An area designated for smoking tobacco or operating an e-cigarette on a transit system bus or intrastate plane or train must also include the area occupied by the operator of the transit system bus, plane, or train.

 (f) An offense under this section is punishable as a Class C misdemeanor.

 Added by Acts 1975, 64th Leg., p.
 744, ch.
 290, Sec.
 1, eff.
 Sept.
 1, 1975.
 Amended by Acts 1991, 72nd Leg., ch.
 108, Sec.
 2, eff.
 Sept.
 1, 1991; Acts 1993, 73rd Leg., ch.
 900, Sec.
 1.01, eff.
 Sept.
 1, 1994; Acts 1997, 75th Leg., ch.
 165, Sec.
 30.242, eff.
 Sept.
 1, 1997.